speexy/biopunk.kitchen/content/index.md

       label: More about us
       url: /about
     text: >-
-      Here you have space and tools for experimentation & for designing bio-based prototypes for a sustainable future.
+      Here you will find the space and tools for experimentation & for designing bio-based prototypes for a sustainable future.
 Accomplish your own ideas or cooperate with scientist, artist, activists, geeks and other enthusiasts, arround.
-As part of the machBar-Potsdam facilities you can combine biodesign tools from molecular workbenches to urban gardening systems, with digital prototyping tools, typically available in fab labs. #Explore,
+As part of the machBar-Potsdam facilities you can combine biodesign tools from molecular workbenches to urban gardening systems, with digital prototyping tools typically available in fab labs. #Explore!,
-      #Grow, #Make
+      #Grow!, #Make!
     title: kitchen
   - color: blue
     image: /media/microscopes.jpg